chr0m1ng/alexa-skill-bqeg/privacy.md

 ## Change Log

-2020/12/14 - First version of the privacy policy
+2020/12/14 - First version of the privacy policy 2020/12/15 - Explicit the saved data on Data Retention Policy topic

 A big thank you to [Automattic](https://automattic.com) for providing this privacy policy template under [Creative Commmons](https://creativecommons.org/licenses/by-sa/4.0/).